-- (1) An injury notice must contain- - (a) the name and address of the injured worker; and - (b) the cause of the injury (in ordinary language); and - (c) the date and time the injury happened. - (2) The notice must be served on the employer or, if the worker has more than 1 employer, on the employer responsible for the workplace where the injury happened.
+- (1) An injury notice must contain- - (a) the name and address of the injured worker; and - (b) the cause of the injury (in ordinary language); and - (c) the date and time the injury happened. - (2) The notice must be served on- - (a) if the notice relates to an imminently fatal asbestos-related disease-the DI fund manager; or - (b) if the notice relates to any other injury-the employer or, if the worker has more than 1 employer, the employer responsible for the workplace where the injury happened.